Flame667/tarkovreputationbot/README.md

 ------- | ------- | --------
 setrep | Gives or Removes, depending on +/-, another players' positive/negative reputation | setrep + @cranberriez 13 **Sets postive rep to 13**<br /> setrep - @cranberriez 12 **Sets negative rep to 12**
-stopraffle | Stops current raffle
+stopraffle | Stops current raffle timedroles | Gives out roles based on time in the server | *Only Used On ShoSho's*